syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to set new text to the given text tab in the ribbon control.
+Sets new text to the given text tab in the ribbon control.

 <table class="params">
 <thead>